AbhishekRS4/cityscapes/README.md

-# Data preparation scripts/notebooks for cityscapes dataset
+# Data preparation scripts for cityscapes dataset

 * [Cityscapes Dataset](https://www.cityscapes-dataset.com/)

-## This repo contains following scripts/notebooks
+## This repo contains following scripts
-- [x] script for mask to label conversion for training
+- [x] script for mask to label generation for training
-- [x] notebook for data augmentation l-r flip
+- [x] script for data augmentation (l-r flip)
-- [x] script for label to mask conversion for visualization
+- [x] script for label to overlay generation for visualization

 ### Instruction to run a script
 > python script.py -h